kr-colab/disperseNN2/docs/source/usage.rst

    Here, we have assumed a constant demographic history.
 If an independently inferred demographic history for your species is available, or if you want to explore different demographic histories, the recapitation step is a good place for implementing these changes.
 For more information see the `msprime docs <https://tskit.dev/msprime/docs/stable/ancestry.html#demography>`_.

 For planning the total number of simulations, consider the following.
 First, you might be able to get away with fewer simulations by taking repeated, pseudo-independent samples from each simulation.
 Second, if the simulations explore a large parameter space, e.g. more than	one or two free	parameters, then larger training sets may be required.
-In our paper, we ran 1000 trainining simulations while varying only the dispersal rate parameter, and sampled 50 times from each	simulation (see Preprocessing, below).
+In our paper, we ran 1000 trainining simulations while varying only the dispersal rate parameter, and sampled 50 times from each	simulation (see Preprocessing, below) to get a training set of 50,000.
 Last, don't forget to run extra simulations to validate your model with post training.

 Simulation programs other than ``SLiM`` could be used in theory.
 The only real requirements of ``disperseNN2`` regarding training data are: genotypes are in a 2D array, the corresponding sample locations are in a table with two columns, and the target values are saved in individual files; all as numpy arrays.